MohammadAliAlizada/daily-practice/README.md

 # daily practice of algorithm with Javascript
 **Hello everyone!**

-I started from simple task and it's going to difficult tasks
+I started from simple tasks and it's going to be difficult tasks

 If interested follow